Woodstock Vermont 3 Day Itinerary

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, please see our Terms & Conditions page.

 The town of Woodstock is a much-loved Vermont vacation destination.
-The New England-style village is built around a pretty green and upscale shopping district with many independently owned restaurants, markets, and boutiques.
-Our Woodstock Vermont 3-day travel itinerary will help you enjoy all the area’s best things to do.
+The New England-style village is built around a pretty town green and upscale shopping district with many independently owned restaurants, markets, and boutiques.
+Our Woodstock Vermont travel itinerary - 3 days will help you enjoy all the area’s best things to do.

 The colonial houses of Woodstock village are surrounded by Vermont’s Green Mountain National Forest and miles of farm land.
-Just a short distance from the historic inns of Woodstock, visitors can be hiking, skiing, and taking scenic drives past the areas many rivers and covered bridges.
+Just a short distance from the historic inns of Woodstock, visitors can:

 As in most of New England, public transportation is sparse.
 The area is best traveled by private vehicle.
-Check out prices for rental cars here.
+Click here for information of Car Rentals in Vermont.

 Woodstock is a 4-season New England travel destination.
 Most businesses are open year-round, but change hours seasonally.
 Always check ahead before confirming your plans.